Are you looking for a gravity type water filter that works well but won't cost you an arm and a leg?

-In terms of contaminant reduction, Alexapure and Propur are almost equal.
+In terms of contaminant reduction, Alexapure and ProOne are almost equal.
 The main differences I can see from the lab test results are:

 Alexapure comes with a plastic spigot.

-Alexapure filter elements have a much longer life than the Propur ones do.
-Propur filters needs to be replaced annually, while the Alexapure can last up to 5 years, depending on usage.
+Alexapure filter elements have a much longer life than the ProOne ones do.
+ProOne filters needs to be replaced annually, while the Alexapure can last up to 5 years, depending on usage.

-A pair of Propur filters are going to run you about $140 per year, while the Alexapure filter is just under $100.
+A pair of ProOne filters are going to run you about $157 per year, while the Alexapure filter is around $120.
 Since it can last for several years, Alexapure is the clear winner when it comes to ongoing filter replacement costs.

 How much does the Alexapure Pro cost and where can I buy it?

-I would recommend buying it either from Amazon or from the manufacturer's retail outlet, which is My Patriot Supply.
+I would recommend buying it either from Amazon or My Patriot Supply.

-Amazon for the usual reasons: free shipping, great return policy, and safe and secure ordering.
+Amazon for the usual reasons: free shipping with qualified Amazon Prime purchases, great return policy, and safe and secure ordering.